 How to cook venisonby Annabel Warne March 07 2016

-With lean low fat meat, venison is an increasingly popular alternative to other red meats.
-Wild venison has an edge over farmed having dark red meat with rich flavour resulting from its varied, natural diet.
-The different species of deer vary in flavour and texture, with fallow being finer textured than the mighty red, while the tiny muntjac has the mildest flavour.
+The different species of deer vary in flavour and texture, with fallow having a finer texture than the mighty red, and the tiny muntjac giving the mildest flavour.

 Ideal flavours for venison